List of roller coaster elements: Roll over

 This element, known as a roll over on roller coasters built by Vekoma, is an inversion featuring two half loop halves, connected by two opposite-facing half inline twists.
-This inversion can be found on the most Vekoma SLCs.
+This inversion can be found on most Vekoma SLCs.

 Sea serpent

 The sea serpent is a roller coaster element with two inversions similar to a cobra roll, but the train enters and exit in the same direction.
 It features two vertical loop halves connected by two half corkscrews that face in opposite directions.
 The second half loop is on the opposite side in comparison to a cobra roll, which changes the exit's direction.
-Examples featuring this element include Vekoma's Rock 'n' Roller Coaster Starring Aerosmith located at Disney's Hollywood Studios and The Smiler at Alton Towers.
+Examples featuring this element include Vekoma's Rock 'n' Roller Coaster located at Disney's Hollywood Studios and The Smiler at Alton Towers.

 Sidewinder

 A sidewinder is an inversion element where riders enter a half-loop followed by a half-corkscrew, and then exit the element perpendicular to the direction in which they entered.
 The element is commonly found on Arrow and Vekoma roller coasters.
 It is similar to the Immelmann loop, with the exception that riders exit in a different direction usually 90 degrees from the entrance point.
 When travelled in reverse it is simply a Reverse Sidewinder.